Byllye Avery: Family and education

 Avery was born in Waynesville, Georgia and grew up on a farm in DeLand, Florida.
 She is the daughter of L. Alyce M. Ingram, a schoolteacher.
 Her mother graduated of Bethune-Cookman College.
 Her father, Quitman Reddick, owned a neighborhood store.
 He was killed when Avery was 14 years old.
 The oldest of three children, Avery assumed a lot of responsibility from a young age.

 Avery attended college at Talladega College and earned her BA in psychology in 1959.
 She met her husband, Wesley Avery, while at Talladega College and they married in 1960.
+Byllye and Wesley Avery had two children Wesley and Sonia born in 1961 and 1966, 5 years apart.

-In 1967, Avery received a fellowship to obtain her master's in special education at the University of Florida Gainesville.
+In 1967, Avery received a fellowship to obtain her master's in special education at the University of Florida, Gainesville.
 Upon earning her M.Ed. in 1969, she became a special education teacher.
 In 1970, only a few months after starting her new position, her husband suffered a fatal heart attack.
 He was only thirty-three years old and it was discovered after his death that he had very high blood pressure.
 At the time she was also pregnant with their third child.
 The death of her husband helped catalyze Avery's commitment to improving health care and health education in the Black community.

 Avery met her wife, Ngina Lythcott, in 1989, and the two were married in 2005.
 Lythcott is a public health practitioner and activist.